open-feature/js-sdk-contrib/libs/providers/config-cat/README.md

 The minimum required version of `@openfeature/server-sdk` currently is `1.6.0`.

-The minimum required version of `configcat-js` currently is `8.0.0`.
+The minimum required version of `configcat-js-ssr` currently is `7.1.2`.

 ```
-$ npm install @openfeature/server-sdk configcat-js
+$ npm install @openfeature/server-sdk configcat-js-ssr
 ```

 ## Usage

-The ConfigCat provider uses the [ConfigCat Javascript SDK](https://configcat.com/docs/sdk-reference/js/).
+The ConfigCat provider uses the [ConfigCat JavaScript (SSR) SDK](https://configcat.com/docs/sdk-reference/js-ssr/).
+This means that the provider can be used in both server (e.g. Node.js) and client (browser) applications.

 It can either be created by passing the ConfigCat SDK options to ```ConfigCatProvider.create``` or the ```ConfigCatProvider``` constructor.

-The available options can be found in the [ConfigCat Javascript SDK docs](https://configcat.com/docs/sdk-reference/js/).
+The available options can be found in the [ConfigCat JavaScript (SSR) SDK](https://configcat.com/docs/sdk-reference/js-ssr/).

 ### Example using the default configuration